michbx/p2pFiat/README.md

 # Thank you - inspiration

 This project is inspired by [Galoy](https://galoy.io/) [Stablesats](https://stablesats.com/).
-You can test that project in the [Bitcoin Beach Wallet](https://www.bbw.sv/).  p2p Fait aims to make the swaps fully trustless and permissionless.
+You can test that project in the [Bitcoin Beach Wallet](https://www.bbw.sv/).  p2p Fait aims to make the swaps fully p2p trustless and permissionless, whereas [Stablesats](https://stablesats.com/) depends on perpetual swaps by their [Dealer](https://github.com/GaloyMoney/dealer) through the [CryptoCurrency eXchange Trading Library](https://github.com/ccxt/ccxt) with [OKX](https://www.okx.com/) at this stage - albeit with an ambition to diversify to partner with [Kollider](https://kollider.xyz/), who are building a (custodial) [browser plugin wallet](https://kollider.xyz/wallet).